At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 Demi brought a photo of her sisters.

-Maybe the teacher had misunderstood.
+Maybe the teacher misunderstood.

-Maybe the child had.
+Maybe the boy did.

-Which meant the photo at school was real.
+That meant the photo at school was real.

 And recent enough to matter.

-The receptionist transferred me to a teacher named Ms. Edwards, who spoke with the careful kindness of someone who already sensed pain on the other end of the line.
+The receptionist transferred me to a teacher named Ms. Edwards, whose voice had the careful kindness of someone who already sensed pain on the other end of the line.
+When I explained, she was quiet for a beat.

-“Yes,” I said.
+“Yes,” I answered.
 “I think I need to.”

 Demi.